CMAP-REPOS/essentialworkers/README.md

 # Where "Essential Workers" likely live
 In response to the COVID-19 crisis, Illinois Governor J.B.
-Pritzker passed executive order 20-10[1], requiring non-essential workers to stay home.
+Pritzker passed Executive Order 20-10[1], requiring non-essential workers to stay home.
 The order and additional state guidance define the universe of essential workers -- for the most part, the people who keep our transportation system running, produce the food and supplies we use daily, and provide social services and healthcare.
-These workers continue to put themselves on the front lines daily to keep key facets of our region operational.

 This script uses census tract-level occupational data from ACS table S2401 to approximately identify essential workers in the CMAP's 7 county Chicagoland region, along with parallel tract-level demographic information including income, poverty, and race & ethnicity data.